stemcl/stemcl/README.md

 stemcl nvidia 1 simulation &
 ```

+To distribute load across multiple hosts, simply use a shared directory for the sample definition (e.g. using NFS).

 If you simulate very large specimen you may need to alter the settings in the last line of the `parameter.dat` file:

 - If you run out of GPU memory, decrease `num_parallel`.
 This is mostly needed for big transmission functions.
 For transmission sizes greater than 4096x4096 this value can be reduced to 2 without a performance penalty compared to the default value of 16.